polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 #### Lazy Vesting

 Vesting is lazy, meaning that someone must explicitly call an extrinsic to update the lock placed on an account.
+There is a set of extrinsics that allow you to perform this action:

 - The `vest` extrinsic will update the lock that is placed on the caller
 - The `vest_other` will update the lock on another "target" account's funds